MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 >  This batch job only creates suggestions and it does not implement the suggested changes.
 If you are satisfied with the suggestions and want to implement them, that is insert them in the **Sales Prices** table, you can use the **Implement Price Changes** batch job, which is found on the **Actions** tab, in the **Functions** group, on the **Sales Price Worksheet** page.

 ## To bulk update item prices
 If you want to bulk update item prices, such as increase all item prices by some percentage, you must run the **Suggest Item Price on Wksh.** batch job.
-You find the batch job on the **Sales Price Worksheet** page.
+You can find a link to the batch job on the **Sales Price Worksheet** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Price Worksheet**, and then choose the related link.
 2. Choose the **Suggest Item Price on Wksh.** action.